 We will evaluate the success of these strategic initiatives at the end of each fiscal year.
 These goals allow us to be dedicated to our values and devoted to our mission.

 Motivation Education & Training, Inc. (MET) is a private non-profit corporation that began serving rural areas of southeast Texas in 1967.
 The agency is community oriented and supports an agenda of action that leads to self-sufficiency, personal responsibility, and commitment to furthering individual social and economic progress through education, training and other appropriate activities.
-MET operates statewide in Texas, Louisiana, Minnesota, North Dakota, and Wyoming, providing a range of human services that primarily focus on career development and educational achievement.
+MET operates statewide in Texas, Louisiana, Minnesota, North Dakota, New Mexico, and Wyoming, providing a range of human services that primarily focus on career development and educational achievement.

 The organization is funded by a variety of federal, state and local grants, including U.S. Department of Labor, U.S. Department of Health and Human Services, Office of Family Assistance, U.S. Department of Agriculture, Senior Service America, Inc., and the State of Texas.
 Since its founding, MET has provided over 93,688 farmworkers with opportunities for employment and training and provided over 173,992 farmworkers with emergency and other supportive services, which includes a myriad of housing services.
 While serving farmworkers is a cornerstone of the agency’s mission, MET’s scope also includes initiatives that target disadvantaged populations.
 MET’s Senior Community Service Employment Program helps to ensure over 500 older Americans have access to work-based job training services in both Texas and Minnesota.